 When you are in Dyer, you'll notice that it is more blue-collar than most other communities in America.
 53.21% of Dyer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dyer is a city of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Dyer who work in management occupations (9.47%), food service (9.24%), and healthcare (6.43%).

-Dyer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Dyer doesn't have a public transportation system that people use for their commute.

 The per capita income in Dyer in 2022 was $25,482, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
 This equates to an annual income of $101,928 for a family of four.
 However, Dyer contains both very wealthy and poor people as well.